DarkFirePhoenixX/DarkFirePhoenixX/README.md

 <h4>👀 I’m interested in Pen Testing, Networking, OSINT, Web Security, C#, Web Design, Bash Scripting and I am a huge Linux fan.</h4>
 <h4>🔤 My native language is Bulgarian 🇧🇬 but I can also speak in English 🇬🇧(C2) and   German 🇩🇪(B1).</h4>
 <h4>🌄 My hobbies are photography, guitar & piano playing, cooking and reading.</h4>
-<h4>👨‍👦‍👦 Social skills: Adaptability, Communication, Loyalty, Correctness, Teamwork and Expeditivity.</h4>
+<h4>👨‍👦‍👦 Social skills: adaptability, communication, loyalty, correctness, teamwork and expeditivity.</h4>
 <h4>📫 If you have an interest in any of the above & would like a collaboration you can write me at <a href="mailto:s.slavkov20@gmail.com" style="text-decoration: none;">s.slavkov20@gmail.com</a>.</h4>
 <hr>
 <h3 align="center">🚀 Languages and Tools:</h3>